-40 DEVELOPMENTAL ASSETS® : ATTITUDES AND BEHAVIORS
+40 DEVELOPMENTAL ASSETS®: ATTITUDES AND BEHAVIORS

 SUPPORT: Young people need to be surrounded by people who love, care for, appreciate, and accept them.
 1. Family Support - Family life provides high levels of love and support.
-82% 2.
+83% 2.
 Positive Family Communications - Young person and her or his parent(s) communicate.
 39% 3.
 Other Adult Relationships - Young person receives support from three or more nonparent adults.
-55% 4.
+54% 4.
 Caring Neighborhood - Young person experiences caring neighbors.
 44% 5.
 Caring School Climate - School provides a caring, encouraging environment.
-36% 6.
+34% 6.
 Parent Involvement in School - Parent(s) are actively involved in helping young person succeed in school.
-38%

-EMPOWERMENT: Young people need to feel valued and valuable.
-This happens when youth feel safe and respected.

-7. Community Values Youth - Young person perceives that adults in the community value youth.
-29% 8.
+39% EMPOWERMENT: Vound poorly poorly poorly fool volued and valuable.
+This happens when youth fool one and room o oto d EMPOWERMENT: Young people need to feel valued and valuable.
+This happens when youth feel safe and resp 7.
+Community Values Youth - Young person perceives that adults in the community value youth.
+27% 8.
 Youth as Resources - Young people are given useful roles in the community.
-33% 9.
+24% 9.
 Service to Others - Young person serves in the community one hour or more per week.
-40% 10.
+41% 10.
 Safety - Young person feels safe at home, school, and in the neighborhood.
-51%

-BOUNDARIES AND EXPECTATIONS: Young people need clear rules, consistent consequences for breaking rules, and encouragement to do their best.
+47% BOUNDARIES AND EXPECTATIONS: Young people need clear rules, consistent consequences for breaking g rules, and encouragement to do their best.
 11. Family Boundaries - Family has clear rules and consequences, and monitors the young person's whereabouts.
-48% 12.
+49% 12.
 School Boundaries - School provides clear rules and consequences.
-64% 13.
+61% 13.
 Neighborhood Boundaries - Neighbors take responsibility for monitoring young people's behaviors.
-44% 14.
+42% 14.
 Adult Role Models - Parent(s) and other adults model positive, responsible behavior.
-44% 15.
+41% 15.
 Positive Peer Influence - Young person's best friends model responsible behavior.
-84% 16.
+83% 16.
 High Expectations - Both parent(s) and teachers encourage the young person to do well.
-59%

-CONSTRUCTIVE USE OF TIME: Young people need opportunities - outside of school - to learn and develop new skills and interests with other youth and adults.

-17. Creative Activities - Young person spends three or more hours per week in lessons or practice in music theater, or other arts.
-18% 18.
-Youth Programs - Young person spends three or more hours per week in sports, clubs or organizations at school and/or in community organizations.
-66% 19.
-Religious Community - Young person spends one or more hours per week in activities in religious institution.
-24% 20.
+61% CONSTRUCTIVE USE OF TIME: Young people need opportunities - outside of school - to learn and develop new ı ekille and interests with other youth and adults. / SKILLS 17.
+Creative Activities - Young person spends three or more hours per week in lessons or practice in music 16% theater, or other arts.
+1070 18.
+Youth Programs - Young person spends three or more hours per week in sports, clubs or organizations 63% at school and/or in community organizations.
+19. Religious Community - Young person spends one or more hours per week in activities in religious institution.
+22% 20.
 Time at Home - Young person is out "with nothing special to do" two or fewer nights per week.
-65%
+68%